auth0-sandbox/auth0-application-development/module01-instructions.md

 will be necessary to use JavaScript for the single-page applications anyway.
 *Express* is chosen as the embedded web server framework to process HTTP requests in NodeJS.
 Express is similar to Flask or FastAPI in Python, Spring in Java, or Kestrel (part of ASP.NET Core) in .NET.
-Along the way the features of the Auth0 express-openid-connect SDK will be explored;
-the basic functionality of Auth0 Web Application SDKs is similar across all the platforms.
+Along the way the features of the Auth0 express-openid-connect SDK will be explored, but the basic functionality of Auth0 Web Application SDKs is similar across all the frameworks.

-## Setting Up the Lab
+## Part 1: Setting Up the Lab

 1. Verify the *Explorer panel* is displayed.
 The first icon in the toolbar is the *Explorer* icon